csharpd/CV/readme.md

 ==============

 **Phone:** 07832367439

 **Email:** [chloedonegan@gmail.com]

 **Currently available for work as a junior developer**

 My background is in finance, startups & product management.
-I love creating things and getting initiatives off the ground .
-In 2013 I decided to [get technical] and learn how to build software myself.
+I love creating things.
+In 2014 I devoted 3 months to learning how to build software myself at Makers Academy.

 - Check out my code on [Github]
 - Read more about my journey on my [blog]